ikem-krueger/git-history-browser/README.md

 ## Features

+- See the last made changes at first glance
-- See the 20 most active contributers
+- Find the 20 most active contributers of your project
 - Inspect branches without checking them out
 - Filter commits by message/hash/author/date
 - Filter files by name/hash/change